 This post is also available in: Arabic

 The Democratic Front Party is part of the liberal spectrum.
 It defines itself as a civil party, which is secular in orientation but not hostile to Islam and recognizes that Islam is part of the fabric of the Egyptian state.
-The party was a founding member of the Egypt Bloc until it was denied representation on the Bloc’s lists as of the October 24 deadline for candidate registration.
-It is now running on an unaffiliated independent list.
+The party was a founding member of the Egypt Bloc until it was denied representation on the Bloc’s lists as of the October 24, 2011 deadline for candidate registration.
+It ran on an unaffiliated independent list in the 2011-2012 parliamentary elections.

 Major Party Figures: